GOAT: A Training Framework for Goal-Oriented Agent with Tools: Introduction

 \section{Introduction}

 Recent advances in large language models (LLMs) have led to remarkable progress across a wide range of natural language processing tasks~\citep{zhao2025surveylargelanguagemodels,achiam2023gpt}.
-Beyond their success in pure language understanding, a growing line of research explores a new paradigm, where LLMs function as \textit{agents} that can actively interact with the external world by connecting to tools such as APIs to respond to user needs~\citep{qin2024toollearningfoundationmodels,Patil2023GorillaLL,Schick2023ToolformerLM}.
-This paradigm, referred to as \textit{tool learning}, highlights the shift from treating LLMs purely as text generators to enabling them to plan tasks, invoke external tools, and provide answers to user queries.
+Beyond pure language understanding, a growing line of research explores a new paradigm, where LLMs act as \textit{agents} that can actively interact with the external world~\citep{kim24openvla,intelligence2025pi_,qin2025ui,han2025dialnav} including tool(API) call to respond to user needs~\citep{qin2024toollearningfoundationmodels,Patil2023GorillaLL,Schick2023ToolformerLM}.
+This paradigm, referred to as \textit{tool learning}, moves LLMs beyond text generation toward task planning, tool invocation, and answer generation.

-While prior literature on tool learning includes relatively simple tasks such as single-step queries~\citep{Patil2023GorillaLL, Schick2023ToolformerLM} or fine-grained queries with explicitly specified instructions~\citep{Qin2023ToolLLMFL, liu2024agentbench, Shen2023TaskBenchBL}, we focus on more realistic and challenging scenarios, which we term as \textbf{goal-oriented tasks}.
-As illustrated in~\cref{fig:main_task}, a goal-oriented user query provides only a high-level objective of the task rather than detailed step-by-step instructions, requiring the agent to break down the objective into intermediate steps, determine which APIs to call, and infer appropriate arguments for the selected API functions.
+While prior work on tool learning mainly considers simpler settings, such as single-step queries~\citep{Patil2023GorillaLL, Schick2023ToolformerLM} or queries with explicitly specified instructions~\citep{Qin2023ToolLLMFL, liu2024agentbench, Shen2023TaskBenchBL}, we focus on more realistic and challenging scenarios, which we term \textbf{goal-oriented tasks}.
+As illustrated in~\cref{fig:main_task}, a goal-oriented query specifies only a high-level objective rather than detailed step-by-step instructions, requiring the agent to break down the objective into intermediate steps, determine which APIs to call, and infer appropriate arguments for the selected API functions.
 Consequently, these tasks demand strong reasoning for task decomposition, long-horizon planning, and call realization that captures the interdependency between APIs, followed by their coordinated execution.